fatihtepekoy/java-design-patterns/src/designpatterns/behavioral/command/readme.txt

 PS:
- - Create a factory class fot the commands
+ - Create a factory class for the commands
  - A request is wrapped under an object as command and passed to invoker object.
  - is used to implement loose coupling in a request-response model.